locationtech/geogig/doc/manual/source/interaction/async-tasks.rst

    </task>

-Successfully finished tasks may contain a result summary, which is specific to the command executed.
-The following is an example of the result for a successfull osm import operation:
+Successfully finished tasks may contain a result summary which is specific to the command executed.
+The following is an example of the result for a successful OSM import operation.

 ::